Bob Presley: Early life

 Presley was born on April 30, 1946, in Birmingham, Alabama.
-His parents had wanted to name him Nathaniel Robert but the hospital reversed the names on his birth certificate.
+His parents had wanted to name him Nathaniel Robert but the hospital where he was born reversed the names on his birth certificate.
 Presley's family lived in poverty in Birmingham so they moved to Detroit.
 They lived in the attic of a relative's house, slept on the floor and used a "slop jar" because they did not have access to a bathroom.
 Presley's father worked late hours on the assembly line at the Ford Motor Company.
 His childhood was permeated by hunger and inattention.

 Presley attended the Moore School for Boys which was a predominantly black institution that was established for troubled children.
 Moore did not have an interscholastic sports program so Presley transferred to Pershing High School when he was aged 16 because of his potential as a basketball player.
 Pershing basketball coach Will Robinson attempted to keep Presley interested in pursuing his education by giving him lunch money and driving him to school but he was suspended after six weeks due to truancy.
 Presley later stated that "Pershing was 97% white, and I couldn't make the adjustment."

 Presley spent the rest of the year at a job where he reconditioned used cars.
 He enrolled at Northern High School as a sophomore in 1963 and played as a reserve center on the basketball team.
 Presley and Northern made the Class A championship game in 1964 where they lost to Benton Harbor High School.
 In October 1964, Presley arrived at Northern while intoxicated and punched a teacher, starting a brawl that took four teachers and multiple policemen to control him.
 He was expelled from Northern and spent the rest of the year playing basketball on neighborhood courts with local players including Bill Buntin and Mel Daniels.

 Presley had formed a connection with George Gaddy, a physical education instructor and manager of a local sports club for underprivileged children, during his attendance at Moore.
 Gaddy was involved in an operation that helped black athletes with poor grades gain enrollment at colleges so they could participate in intercollegiate athletics; Sports Illustrated compared the scheme to the Underground Railroad.
 Gaddy helped Presley to enroll at Salinas High School in northern California where he completed his junior year.
 He then enrolled at both Mt.
 San Jacinto College (which, as a California junior college, only required students to be 18 years old) and Banning High School where he achieved his high school diploma at the age of 20.